-The need to increase the energetic content of the plasma and the length of the pulses are essential ingredients in the quest for Magnetic Confinement Fusion as an alternative energy source but they certainly pose significant scientific and technological issues.
+Increasing the energetic content of the plasma and the length of the pulses are essential ingredients in the quest for Magnetic Confinement Fusion as an alternative energy source but they certainly pose significant scientific and technological issues.
 Modern devices have become big, complex non-linear systems, which require the acquisition of thousands of signals, derived from many measurements systems called diagnostics, for both the operation of the machines and the interpretation of the experiments.
 In the last campaigns, it has already been demonstrated that JET Joint Undertaking (JET) diagnostics can produce more than 10 Gbytes of data per shot and the volume of information is bound to increase in the next years.
-Managing in an integrated way massive databases, of the dimensions required by reactor class devices like the next step machine ITER, presents problems ranging from data storage and information retrieval to data validation, modeling and real time processing.
+Managing in an integrated way massive databases, of the dimensions required by reactor class devices, like the next step machine ITER, presents problems ranging from data storage and information retrieval to data validation, modeling and real time processing.

 At the level of the first processing and storage (see section 2), various methods for data compression without loss of information are being systematically applied to nuclear fusion typical signals.
 Bayesian statistics is a key element in the Integrated Data Modeling programme, whose objective consists of making systematic and statistically coherent use of all the information available from a diagnostic set.
 This approach provides for the first time a sound method to include physical information about the diagnostics in the evaluation of the error bars and to combine constructively the measurements of the same parameter performed by independent physical measurements.
-With regard to the analysis, information retrieval (see section 3), the problem of extracting useful information and hidden knowledge from massive databases, is a major time consuming activity for many scientists.
+With regard to the analysis, information retrieval (see section 3), the problem of extracting useful information from massive databases, is a major time consuming activity for many scientists.
 Since visual inspection is a routine activity in plasma physics, a "pattern oriented" approach to data analysis is appropriate.
 Fusion plasmas, in addition to being very complex, are also often affected by significant uncertainties, so it can be very difficult to obtain the required "knowledge" from the available signals, even after the relevant information has been retrieved from the data base.
 To help in the direction of deriving physical information from the signals and to cope with the high level of uncertainty in the data, several "soft computing" methods for data mining and physical analysis (see section 4) are being pursued.
-Fuzzy Logic and Artificial Neural Networks are among the most systematically investigated approaches.
+Fuzzy Logic, Regression Trees and Artificial Neural Networks are among the most systematically investigated approaches.

 Real time control (see section 5) very often requires specific solutions, given the additional requirements in terms of speed and automatic processing.
-For real time data processing, recursive filtering, a model based, adaptive technique, has already provided very interesting results.
-In the quickly growing field of image processing, the innovative method of Cellular Nonlinear Networks has already found several applications, in particular for the interpretation of infrared camera data for safety applications.
+In the quickly growing field of image processing, the innovative approach of Cellular Nonlinear Networks has already found several applications, in particular for the interpretation of infrared camera data for safety applications.